TeamFAPS/PSVita-RE-tools/README.md

 	The PC app does not have a dependency on order.

-ShipLog v2.0 usage (Please use PrincessLog unless you are sadly on Linux)
+ShipLog v2.0 usage (Obsolete - Please use PrincessLog)
 ---

 ### Usage: